One to one relationship in laravel

 ]

-Here, we find addresses based on employee.
-Let's find employee from address using an inverse one-to-one relationship.
+Here, we find addresses based on employees.
+Let’s find an employee from the address using an inverse one-to-one relationship.

 $employee = Address::find(1)->employee;